openpolitics/manifesto/foreign_policy.md

   * Reform of the Emissions Trading Scheme (see [Environment](environment.html) for more details).
   * Increased democratic control of EU institutions, with improved accountability and transparency.
   * A reduction in bureaucracy and inefficiency, e.g. making Brussels the permanent home of the EU and abolish the Strasbourg Parliament.

+### Brexit

+In the likely event that the UK does exit the European Union, the UK should remain part of the [European Economic Area](https://en.wikipedia.org/wiki/European_Economic_Area), and rejoin the [European Free Trade Association](https://en.wikipedia.org/wiki/European_Free_Trade_Association).
+We wish to maintain the ["four freedoms"[(https://en.wikipedia.org/wiki/European_Single_Market) of the European Single Market; freedom of movement for goods, people, services and capital.

+EU citizens currently resident in the UK should have a guaranteed right to remain in the country.

 ## Arms Trading